JPatel87/landmark-locator/README.md

 # Locate the Landmark

 Locate the Landmark is a multiple choice quiz designed to test the geographical knowledge of users.
-The users of this quiz will be children of primary school age.
+The users of this quiz will be children of primary school age aged around 10.

 Users are invited to go on a world tour through which they are shown landmarks around the world.
 Their task is to correctly identify and select a landmark's country of origin.
 Users a given a ten second time frame to choose an answer, before the quiz automatically moves on to the next question.